alephium/docs/docs/project/glossary.md

 ### UTXO

-[UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) (unspent transaction output) is the term for the amount of a specific currency that remains unspent after a cryptocurrency transaction.
+[UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) (Unspent Transaction Output) is the term for the amount of a specific currency that remains unspent after a cryptocurrency transaction.

 On a UTXO account model blockchain, the portion of what was sent and not spent in a transaction is used as an accounting method.
 Like double-entry accounting, each transaction has an input and output.